.png)

 Tell us!

 If you take up the four threads journey, please let us know how you get on.
 We would love, love, love pictures of groups meeting and we would be honoured to see the journey you weave.
 Any pics to represent this journey sent to us, we will share.
 The image may show your own personal steps of change or a physical wall chart that you develop as a family to track your journey.
-If you are a business and would like to sponsor a prize of a group activity or coffee shop meet up, then pick up the phone!
-Wishing you hope and motivation in the weaving of your journey.
+If you are a business and would like to sponsor a prize of a group activity or coffee shop meet up, then please get in touch!

 From The How the Earth Thinks Team